quizliu/SniffLoc/README.md

 # SniffLoc:  geolocation via VoIP
-Used requests and scapy module in Python3 to gelolocate.
+Used requests and scapy in Python3 to geolocate.

 Used Tkinter to add GUI and PyInstaller to bundle the program into an app.